afcapel/alondra/README.md

 example will subscribe the browser to a channel named '/chats/:chat_id'.
 Then, the Alondra client will render any message pushed to that channel.

-I you don't want to use alondra conventions, you can allways provide your own channel names:
+If you don't want to use alondra conventions, you can allways provide your own channel names:

 ```